Table of Contents

 This is how much you will have to borrow when applying for an education loan for abroad studies.

-To make sure it’s a reasonable amount, understand that the maximum amount of student loan for studying abroad that should be considered is equal to no more than their anticipated starting salary.
+To make sure it’s a reasonable amount, understand that the maximum amount of student loans for studying abroad that should be considered is equal to no more than their anticipated starting salary.

 So ideally, you should try to keep your total student loan to no more than half of your first year’s starting salary.